 Photo credit: Christopher Commander

 I am a sound recordist / editor / mixer based in the West Midlands.
 I trained

 in Film and TV technical operations at Ravensbourne in the early 70's and started in studios when four track analogue was all there was.
 I have worked as a sound engineer in

-broadcast radio for most of my long career working for Radio Luxembourg (London), Beacon Radio in Wolverhampton and BRMB Radio in Birmingham, and the Capital Radio Group across the UK.
+broadcast radio for most of my long career working for Radio Luxembourg (London), Beacon Radio in Wolverhampton, BRMB Radio in Birmingham, and the Capital Radio Group across the UK.
 My roles have varied from installing studios, building and maintaining equipment to producing commercials, recording and editing all

 genres of music, documentaries, quiz programs and live event broadcasts.

-My interest in computers and the development of software to solve operational problems resulted in the early 90's in a career diversion into IT, and subsequently IT management, rising to Head of Infrastructure for the Capital Radio Group.
-I survived a number of mergers and aqusitions along the way but finally "took the opportunity" of redundancy in 2005 and formed my IT business which is still operational today.
+My interest in computers and software development resulted in the early 90's in a career diversion into IT, and subsequently IT management, rising to Head of Infrastructure for the Capital Radio Group I was based in Birmingham but covering the UK.
+I survived a number of mergers and aqusitions along the way but finally took redundancy in 2005 and formed my IT business which is still operational today.
 My love for recording sound never left me though and my son roped me in to recording and mixing sound on a couple of his short films.
 This prompted me to use a location sound recording course at the NFTS in 2016 as a conversion course to adapt my skills around recording sound for film, and so a new chapter began.
 Since then I have worked on independent short and feature films, corporate, and live broadcast and documentary.

 If you need an experienced set of ears, an easy going but professional attitude, with good technical skills on your next project I'd love to talk.
 Interested in recording drama, documentary, reality and corporate.